-Grace Children’s Hospital, founded in 1967, is the flagship ministry of International Child Care.
-Grace Children’s Hospital is recognized as Haiti’s leading medical facility dedicated to the treatment of children with tuberculosis (TB).
-Each year, the hospital receives thousands of children who are suffering from TB, HIV and other diseases.
+Grace Children’s Hospital, founded in 1967, is recognized as Haiti’s leading medical facility dedicated to the treatment of children with tuberculosis (TB).
+Each year, the hospital receives thousands of children who are suffering from TB, HIV, and other diseases.

-The staff members at Grace Children’s Hospital care for around 300 children a year on the hospital’s inpatient ward, which occupies most of the second floor of the building.
+The staff members at Grace Children’s Hospital care for hundreds of children a year at the hospital’s inpatient ward.
 During their stay, which averages three months, Grace Children’s Hospital provides a place of healing and solace to these suffering children.

 The children receive excellent medical care from professional doctors and nurses, nutritious meals to help them grow healthy and strong, and comfort from the dedicated and loving mamans (nurses’ aides).
 Once a child is on the road to recovery, he or she can also attend school at the hospital.
 For some, this is the first and only time they will ever experience a formal education.